 In a randomized, placebo-controlled trial of 152 people with moderate Alzheimer’s, a ketone agent extracted from medium-chain triglyceride oil was given as a medication along with a normal diet.
 The degree of memory improvement was significant in the study group who had genetic indications of Alzheimer’s and was positively correlated with the blood levels of the ketone agent.

 Scientists now agree that dietary alterations play a large role in neurological diseases.
-We who are at risk for developing neurological disorders may prefer to take a proactive role in health management.
-A diet of whole foods including sufficient protein, natural sources of carbohydrate and fat while eliminating processed foods and refined sugars is a sound nutrition practice that can be adopted.
+We who are at risk for developing neurological disorders should take a proactive role in health management.
+A diet of whole foods including sufficient protein, natural sources of carbohydrate and healthy fat while eliminating processed foods and refined sugars is a sound nutrition practice that can be adopted by all.

 Think the Ketogenic Diet is right for you?
 Talk to your doctor before adopting a Ketogenic Diet, or connect with one of our qualified diet professionals to determine a course of action that is right for you.